What Is Listed Property?

 Is this type of property investment right for you?

-In NZ, the term listed property commonly refers to REITs listed on the NZ sharemarket.
-That means everyone can buy a little piece of them and own a slice of the real estate that those companies hold.
+In New Zealand, the term listed property commonly refers to REITs listed on the New Zealand Stock Exchange (NZX).
+That means everyone can buy a little piece of them to own a slice of the real estate that those companies hold.
 Listed REITs are professionally managed, publicly traded companies that manage their businesses with the goal of maximising shareholder value.

 Note: to avoid confusion, in some countries the term ‘listed property’ can refer to a certain type of business asset for tax purposes.
 That is not the focus of the description on this page.

-When most Kiwi’s think of a property investment, we might think of a “mum and dad” investor buying a residential property or two.
-This might be as a house or unit, or perhaps a block of flats or apartment.
-This type of investment has been a Kiwi favourite for many years, as directly investing in property offers many advantages, including:
+When most Kiwi’s think of a property investment, we think of a “mum and dad” investor buying a residential property or two.
+This could be a house or unit, or maybe a block of flats or apartment.
+This type of investment has been a Kiwi favourite for many years, because directly investing in property comes with many advantages, including:

 • Improvements can be made to increase the property’s value.
 This especially suits DIY’ers and tradespeople.